Megan Devine entitles her book: It's Okay That You're Not Okay.

 It is okay that you are not okay.

-Disagreements, fractures, disappointments and loss are universal experiences.
+Disagreements, fractures, disappointments, loss, absences and deprivations are universal experiences.
 And so too is love...

 There are no exceptions.

 Sometimes we need someone to talk with beyond the

 well-meaning platitudes and pat explanations offered by family, friends and confidants.
 Life is ever changing.

 - Death - of a loved one... or not so loved one

 - Pet companion loss